YonatanAriel/Chexi/README.md

 music and video streaming experience.
 My platform is designed with a user-centric approach, enabling music enthusiasts to create playlists, add new artists, and save their preferred tracks effortlessly.

+### Visit Chexi Website
+Check out the [Chexi website]((https://chexi.netlify.app/)) to explore more about our platform and its features.

 ### Key Features

 - **Music and Video Playback**: Chexi offers a smooth and high-quality media playback experience.
--  Listen to your favorite songs and watch videos without interruptions.
+  Listen to your favorite songs and watch videos without interruptions.

 - **Playlist Management**: Create and manage personalized playlists to curate your music and video collection.